Data as a Service: Benefits, Challenges, and Solutions

 What is Data as a Service?

-A technology reminiscent of what we know today to be cloud computing was developed from the middle of the 20th century, primarily for military and scientific community information sharing needs.
+A technology reminiscent of what we know today to be a cloud infrastructure was developed from the middle of the 20th century, primarily for military and scientific community information sharing needs.

 However, the term itself was coined for business use in 1996 as the technology was slowly but surely growing into the shape we know today.
 Cloud computing is broadly defined as the model of utilizing the network to make computing resources available on-demand for the users.
 This on-demand availability is recognized as one of the essential features of cloud computing, among others as broad network access and resource pooling.

-And this is precisely the characteristic that enables data as a service, which is one of the most important opportunities provided to contemporary businesses by cloud computing.
-DaaS providers are storing large quantities of data useful for business needs while the users only need to choose when and what to assess for their particular purposes.
+And this is precisely the characteristic that enables Data as a Service, which is one of the most important opportunities provided to contemporary businesses by cloud services.
+Its suppliers store data useful for business insights and take care of data governance.
+Meanwhile, the users only need to choose when and what to assess for their particular purposes.

-Software as a service has been utilized by business and private users for quite some time and has become commonplace in computing.
-However, data as a service grows in importance as the volumes of data produced and used by businesses grow at accelerating rates.
+Software as a Service has been utilized by businesses and private users for quite some time and has become commonplace in computing.
+However, Data as a Service grows in importance as the volumes of data produced and used by businesses grow at accelerating rates.
 This also means that data ages faster, making it harder to collect and store applicable data, which in turn makes the availability of the latest data on-demand more necessary than ever before.

-Therefore, there is every reason to expect further developments in data as a service and its role in business.
+Therefore, there is every reason to expect further developments in data-driven culture and its role in business operations.

-Companies selling B2B products and services turn to DaaS providers in order to supplement their datasets for better market segmentation.
-Various firmographic information on-demand allows drawing a clearer and more up-to-date picture of the prospect base.
+Companies selling B2B products and services turn to DaaS providers in order to supplement their datasets for better market segmentation and advanced analytics.
+Various firmographic information on-demand allows drawing a clearer and more up-to-date picture of the prospect base, generating data-driven business insights.
 This includes, for example, public record data on companies that have just received certain kinds of funds or opened new locations.

-In B2C industries, data as a service is especially useful to find and target customers as soon as they express a level of interest online.
+In B2C industries, data services are especially useful to find and target customers as soon as they express a level of interest online.
 For example, furniture retailers can get on-demand data on those who have recently posted on social media that they are looking for an armchair or a couch.
 This means fresh and usually rather rare information exactly at the right time.
 Naturally, what works in the furniture industry can very well be adopted by most if not all B2C retailers.

-Investors use data as a service to get the early signals of emerging opportunities.
+Investors use data service providers to implement data visualization.
+They can turn data into visuals (graphs or charts) to have a better overview of the trends.
 Here the on-demand availability means that important market events and signs of growth or decline of particular companies will not be missed.
 Additionally, investors can choose the needed volume of data to build their investment models or train algorithms.

 Finally, this goes for almost every company.
-Data as a service helps to break down what is known as data silos, that is, the lack of sharing of data between different departments in the same firm.
-Data collected by one department might be useful to another, yet it is often only accessible within the department.
-Data as a service removes these constraints by allowing access to all the outsourced data.
+DaaS helps to break down what is known as data silos; the lack of sharing of data pipeline between different departments in the same firm.
+Data gathered by one department might be useful to another, yet it is often only accessible within the department.
+Data as a Service removes these constraints by allowing access to all the outsourced data.